fbpx

 Starting a family is one of the biggest steps you can take in life, so it’s important to be prepared for whatever curveballs life can throw at you.
 That’s why, when it comes to your private health insurance, being aware of the waiting period for pregnancy-related claims is essential before you begin making any big plans.
 Learn all about pregnancy in health insurance and what you need to know right here with Savvy today!

-Be of the waiting period for pregnancy coverage aware
+Be aware of the waiting period for pregnancy coverage

 The maximum waiting period for pregnancy-related claims as part of a hospital cover policy is 12 months.
 This is mandated by the Federal Government, meaning no private health insurer can enforce a waiting period longer than this for obstetrics.